polterguy/phosphorusfive-dox/chapter-7.md

 ## The code for our application

 With these concepts, at least partially covered, let's move on to the code, and show you the entire listing for an Address book web app.
-Create a new new *"lambda"* page in System42's CMS, and make sure you replace the existing code with the code listed below.
+Create a new *"lambda"* page in System42's CMS, and make sure you replace the existing code with the code listed below.

 ```
 /*